Eternal Gandhi and Special Projects

 The exhibition is opened under the aegis of the Gandhi Smriti and Darshan Samiti, of which the Prime Minister is the chairman.
 It is situated at Tees January Marg, New Delhi, serving as the distinguished venue for this remarkable showcase.

-Inaugurating the exposition on 14 April, 2005, in New Delhi, at the Gandhi Smriti, then Prime Minister Dr. Manmohan Singh said, "It was a rare honour to inaugurate this most precious exhibition which reminds us of the high noon of India's freedom struggle.
+Inaugurating the exposition on 14 April, 2005, in New Delhi, at the Gandhi Smriti, the then Prime Minister Dr. Manmohan Singh said, "It was a rare honour to inaugurate this most precious exhibition which reminds us of the high noon of India's freedom struggle.
 The Gandhi Smriti, where the exposition is housed, is a sacred place for all of us who come here to pay a tribute and draw inspiration from the Mahatma's life."
 Echoing Einstein, the Nobel laureate's words on Gandhi, he said, "Generations to come will scarcely believe that such a one as this ever in flesh and blood walked upon this earth."

 Generations across the world have come to revere the life of the Mahatma.
 "Keeping this spirit alive is admirable," he opined, applauding the endeavours of Mr. Kumar Mangalam Birla and Mrs. Rajashree Birla to take the message of the Mahatma in such a novel manner.
 Gandhiji's values of truth, ahimsa, peace, and brotherhood are being constantly rediscovered in society.